|

 Editors note: Nick (with his win last weekend at Norristown) has earned his upgrade points for Category 2.
 Not bad for a kid who started racing on the road just last year!

-to stop attacking and start working with each other, two more guys bridge up.
+Hellertown - Your typical cat.
+3 crit.
+Everybody wants to attack but nobody wants to work.
+The course is a short 4-corner course, short as in like 1/2 mile short, with a small climb followed by a gradual false flat to the finish.
+Nothing much happened till 17 to go I attacked and quickly gained time on the pack.
+Two laps later a group of five caught me and we still had some distance on the pack.
+Finally getting the break to stop attacking and start working with each other, two more guys bridge up.
 Now with 8 strong and the first six still going strong we built up a gap of 45 seconds with 9 laps remaining.
 Unfortunately my companions in the break weren't as glad as I was to be in a break so everytime they pulled through they would slow down or wouldn't pull at all.
 Sad to say that we were caught at five to go.
 As soon as we were caught one rider went off the front solo for two laps when I decided to attack again and try to get off by myself.
 I ended up pulling the pack around for two laps, then on the last lap i hung on to finish in the pack.
 Not a great result but an awesome workout.

 Bethlehem - Another rainy day in the saddle, which would bring an interesting day of racing to this fast 4-corner crit.
 Twenty minutes before the start a quick bolt of lightening and a small crack of thunder brought a short downfall that ended minutes before the start.
 No rain during the race, thank you! the race started off like any other crit with every small team attacking for the first couple laps.
 Just like at Memorial Hall it was the counter to my attack that produced the winning break.
 It was a four man break containing Dean Rittenhouse, Karl Woitas, Ryan Oelkers, and Ted Inoue.
 Thanks to the efforts of the mercury police force a chase never stuck and I was content on sprinting for fifth.
 Last lap going into the third corner everyone decides that they are going beat everyone else into the corner.
 Coming out of the fourth corner sitting 15 back I catch a wheel from a cyclodrome dude and he pulls me right behind the lead guys, who were in a five up drag race, which gave me no where to go.
 I hung on for sixth in the field sprint, putting me into tenth overall.
 After today I have a little more confidence going into next weekend for the state crit championship at Mt.
 Joy.